grafana/agent/docs/operator/README.md

-Metric collection is based on the [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator) and supports the official v1 ServiceMonitor, PodMonitr, and Probe CRDs from the project.
+Metric collection is based on the [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator) and supports the official v1 ServiceMonitor, PodMonitor, and Probe CRDs from the project.

 ## Table of Contents